 A History Of The Modern Celebrity Chef

 Modern celebrity chefs earn among the highest salaries in the food and entertainment industries.
 Because their celebrity relies on media exposure, celebrity chefs are famous not only for their food.
 Also, for their personality and public antics, often displayed on television.
 Furthermore, use of their trademark phrases, behavior, or attire.

 The category “super chefs” designates a group of chef-entrepreneurs.
 Their media profiles and business acumen supersede even the “normal” celebrity chefs.
-Furthermore, the variance in criteria and in what celebrity chefs are famous for is illustrated by
+Furthermore, the variance in criteria and in what celebrity chefs are famous for is illustrated by the number of chefs who are designated as the “first” celebrity chef.

+A History Of The Modern Celebrity Chef